learn-co-curriculum/dsc-effect-sizes/README.md

 >**Effect Size / Standardiser**

 When interpreting, this statistic would be in terms of standard deviations e.g. The mean height of males in USA is 1.4 standard deviations higher than mean female heights etc. The effect size measure you will be learning about in this lesson is Cohen’s d.
-This measure expresses the size of an effect in terms of the number of standard deviations, similar to a z-score in statistics.
+This measure expresses the size of an effect in terms of the number of standard deviations, similar to a $z$-score in statistics.

 ```python